 All your “sources” will be keywords that viewers used to click through and find your video.
 Even though these are keywords from YouTube Search, they provide a window into very specific queries that people are using.

 And many times, a YouTube video won’t provide all the information that they need.
-Take the keyword data and explore ways to build out more useful content on your website that integrates video, imagery and text.
+Take the keyword data and explore ways to build out more useful content on your website that integrates video, imagery, and text.
+There are other SEO tools that can help with YouTube keyword research.

 Additionally, you can use YouTube Search Suggest to complement traditional keyword research for your website.